Hammarn/1MB335/Lab1.md

 Now that you have some basic UNIX tools at your disposal go and do the [hidden word_exercise](hidden_word_exercise_instructions.md).
 Submit the hidden word.

-Do not continue with the next part until you are done with the exercise.
+Do not continue with the next part until you are done with the hidden word exercise.

---

-It's now time for a short lecture about Uppmax and HPCs in general

---

 ### Working remotely